Quantum Freewill, the Breath and Spirit of God and a Shared Concept in Biblical/American Indian Theology

 22Wherefore I perceive that there is nothing better, than that a man should rejoice in his own works; for that is his portion: for who shall bring him to see what shall be after him?

-These are some heavy thoughts with heavy implications.
+_______________________________These are some heavy thoughts with heavy implications.
 There are many great theological points and observations and even spiritual dynamics in this one passage.
 It tells us a good deal about freewill and God's "purpose" for us as individuals.
 But it also tells us a great deal about theological truth and the sovereignty of God.

 Contemplate this: